HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 Beyond the 767-768 range, the next most popular breakpoints were at 600 and 1,200 pixels, and close behind that was 480 pixels.

-Lest you think we converted all the breakpoint queries to pixels, we’re sorry to say we did not: these are the straight values from stylesheets.
+Lest you think we converted all the breakpoint queries to pixels, we're sorry to say we did not: these are the straight values from stylesheets.
 Out of all the breakpoints we analyzed, the first non-pixel value on the list is `48em`, which came in at 76th on the ranking list, appearing in 1% of desktop and 2% of mobile styles.
 The next em-based value, `40em`, is found in 85th place.

 ### Properties inside media queries